FDPMonitor/fdp-monitor-privacy/index.md

 **Effective date: March 4, 2026**

-This privacy policy applies to the FDP Monitor application (hereinafter "the App"), developed by prodavam-nemovitost.cz, s.r.o..
+This privacy policy applies to the FDP Monitor application (hereinafter "the App"), developed by prodavam-nemovitost.cz, s.r.o.
 The privacy of your information is taken very seriously.
 This policy describes what data we collect, how we use it, and what rights you have.

 ## Data Controller